Sirraide/source/ideas.md

               to at least once.
 Note: outparameters may not alias.
   - `inout` = Like `out`, except that its value may be read before it is written.
 Note: inout parameters may not alias with any other parameters.
-  - `copy`  = Pass by value; the object behaves like a local variable in the callee.
+  - `var`  = Pass by value; the object behaves like a local variable in the callee.
   - `ref`   = Pass by reference; this is only valid in procedure *types* and indicates whether a parameter ends up being passed by reference.
 This is a very low-level (and sometimes platform-dependent) feature that should generally not be used.
 Maybe only allow this in